China politics keep central bank hawks at bay, for now

 Proportionately, most lending happens in the first quarter as banks put loan quotas to work and slows towards the end of the year as they are used up.

 “Controlling inflation will not be the top priority this year.
-Stabilizing growth is still be more important.
+Stabilising growth is still be more important.
 The chances of obvious policy tightening are unlikely this year,” Wang said.

 Its reforms though have allowed it to keep a reasonably tight rein on liquidity in the financial system - and the availability of funds banks have to lend - despite calls from China’s provinces for aggressive monetary easing to support growth.